 Slip-and-fall accidents happen all the time

 Every year, roughly a million Americans experience a slip-and-fall accident serious enough to send them to the emergency room.
-Slip-and-fall accidents can happen in a wide range of businesses, from the reception area of your doctor’s office to the aisles of a toy store.
+Slip-and-fall accidents can happen in a wide range of businesses, from the reception area of your doctor’s our offices to the aisles of a toy store.
 Because these accidents are so common, most businesses obtain special liability insurance which protects them from premises liability.
-Premises liability is a special kind of liability associated with allowing the general public into your facility or office.
+Premises liability is a special kind of liability associated with allowing the general public into your facility or our offices.
 Insurance helps limit the financial consequences of certain accidents to businesses.

 In most cases, businesses that fail to maintain safe premises will end up liable for accidents that result.
 Basically, if the shop didn’t clean up a spill or perform maintenance to address a drip or leak, the business is responsible for any injuries that happen to visitors as a result of that negligence.
 Ensuring that your accident gets covered by a company’s insurance policy often requires advising an employer or manager of your accident as soon as it happens.
 Even if you don’t have immediate symptoms of a serious injury, it is still in your best interests to file a report in case symptoms eventually develop.